Why Consider Testing Your Home for Radon

 Corentium Home Radon Gas Detector

-REAL has purchased an AirThings Continuous Corentium Radon Meter for lending.
+REAL has two AirThings Continuous Corentium Radon Meter for lending.
 This is a small, palm-sized digital meter that is simple to use.
 The meter uses 3 AAA batteries (user supplied), and displays readings on an LCD screen.
 You should sample your home for at least seven days.
 More meter details from manufacturer.
 In order to borrow REAL’s meter you must:

 - Sign a waiver (see the waiver)